codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 Auto Routing (Legacy)
 *********************

+.. important:: This feature exists only for backward compatibility.
+Do not use it
+    in new projects.
+Even if you are already using it, we recommend that you use the :ref:`auto-routing-improved` instead.

 This section describes the functionality of Auto Routing (Legacy) that is a routing system from CodeIgniter 3.
 It automatically routes an HTTP request, and executes the corresponding controller method without route definitions.
 The auto-routing is disabled by default.